TrellixVulnTeam/swahilipython_SCMU/Doc/library/re.rst

 The ``:?`` pattern matches the colon after the last name, so that it does not occur in the result list.
-With a ``maxsplit`` of ``4``, we could separate the house number from the street name:
+With a ``maxsplit`` of ``4``, we could separate the house number kutoka the street name:

 .. doctest::
    :options: +NORMALIZE_WHITESPACE